sachin4594/svaidya.github.io/_pages/research_page.md

 <img align="right" img src="https://raw.githubusercontent.com/sachin4594/svaidya.github.io/master/images/BIC.png" width="325" style="margin: 20px">
 <div style="text-align: justify">

-The field of nanophotonics focuses on the manipulation and control of light on the nanometer scale.
+The field of nanophotonics focuses on the manipulation and control of light at the nanometer scale.
 The unique properties of light-matter interactions at these scales arise from the confinement of photons to dimensions comparable to the wavelength of light.
-This confinement leads to phenomena such as enhanced optical transport, strong light-matter coupling, and the ability to manipulate light in ways that are impossible with traditional optical components.
-This precise control makes it possible to leverage phenomena like the Purcell effect to increase spontaneous emission rates or supercollimation to guide light.
+This leads to phenomena such as enhanced optical transport, strong light-matter coupling, and the ability to manipulate light in ways that are impossible with traditional optical components.
+This precise control makes it possible to leverage phenomena such as the Purcell effect to increase or suppress spontaneous emission rates or supercollimation to guide light perfectly.
 <br><br>

 Some key questions that inform my research:<br>